-Because we typically have turf growing around our trees and do not allow the trees to mulch themselves (composting of fallen leaves, stems and fruit or nuts), we need to provide a layer of mulch to help preserve soil moisture around the root zone and add nutrients to the soil over time.
+We typically have grass growing around our trees and do not allow the trees to mulch themselves (composting of fallen leaves, stems and fruit or nuts).
+We need to provide a layer of mulch to help preserve soil moisture around the root zone and add nutrients to the soil over time.
 Mulch can also help to keep some pests at bay.
 There are a variety of mulch sources out there so be sure to look into the options, paying attention to color, texture, particle size, and expected longevity.